- How do the responsibilities of working with students with disabilities of Higher Education institutions differ from those of high schools?

 This responsibility is not required of Higher Education institutions.
 Higher Education institutions are required to provide appropriate academic accommodations to ensure that a student with a disability is not discriminated against.
-The student is responsible for disclosing his or her disability to the institution and making specific accommodation requests.
+The student is responsible for disclosing their disability to the institution and making specific accommodation requests.

-A student with a disability is responsible for requesting accommodations through Disability Services (DS).
-DS will not seek students out.
-A student with a disability is also responsible for providing acceptable documentation of his or her disability that supports the accommodation requests.
+A student with a disability is responsible for requesting accommodations through Disability Resources (DR).
+DR will not seek students out.
+A student with a disability is also responsible for providing acceptable documentation of their disability that supports the accommodation requests.

 All requests for accommodations must come directly from the student.

-As a young adult, the student may choose to have information about his or her case discussed with his or her parent(s) through signing a release.
+As a young adult, the student may choose to have information about their case discussed with his or her parent(s) through signing a release.
 The release cannot be a blanket release for the student’s entire college career.

-Disability Services strongly encourages students to develop these self-advocacy skills:
+Disability Resources strongly encourages students to develop these self-advocacy skills:

-- Understanding Your Disability: A student should be able to articulate what his or her disability is.
+- Understanding Your Disability: A student should be able to articulate what their disability is.

-- Communicating Disability: A student should also be able to describe how the disability limits his or her functioning (functional limitations).
-A student should also be able to express some ways that he or she could be accommodated.
+- Communicating Disability: A student should also be able to describe how the disability limits their functioning (functional limitations).
+A student should also be able to express some ways that they could be accommodated.

-- Being Proactive: A student should provide acceptable documentation to DS and request accommodations.
-A student should learn to work collaboratively with instructors to ensure his or her success with the accommodations.
-A student should also be able to identify if his or her accommodations are not being met.
+- Being Proactive: A student should provide acceptable documentation to DR and request accommodations.
+A student should learn to work collaboratively with instructors to ensure their success with the accommodations.
+A student should also be able to identify if their accommodations are not being met.

 The Americans with Disabilities Act on Higher Education of 1990 impacts the whole institution including activities, facilities, programs, and employment.
 In regards to academics, the Americans with Disabilities Act on Higher Education 1990 required higher education institutions to provide reasonable accommodations for students.
 For more information please go to http://www.ada.gov.